Frequently Asked Questions

 How will the currency be distributed?

-CredaCash will have a fixed currency supply of 2 billion units.
-18% will to go to the project developers, and the remaining 82% to a non-profit Foundation for distribution primarily through a cryptocurrency exchange.
+CredaCash will have a fixed currency supply.
+18% will to go to the project developers, 80% to a non-profit Foundation to support its mission, and the remainder will be used for start-up rewards.

 Is CredaCash a decentralized currency?